robertjdominguez/ddev-rust-server/posts/you-probably-just-need-a-spreadsheet.md

 Ultimately, this is a bureaucratic task.
 That word can be discomforting: **bureaucratic**.
 It evokes connotations of red tape, needless hoops to jump through, and unnecessarily rigid procedures.
 Maybe a better word choice is **administrative**?
 These tasks, while not in the least bit sexy, are wholly required to ensure goals are met and that users get the care and attention they need.

-Do you know what a administrator (or bureaucrat) loves?
+Do you know what an administrator (or a bureaucrat) loves?
 The answer isn't a DB...it's a spreadsheet.

 ## The Repo